 Home Treatment First Aid for Cold Exposure

-First aid measures may prevent further heat loss and help the body slowly warm up.
+When you are exposed to the cold, first aid measures may prevent further heat loss and help the body slowly warm up.
+Try these ideas.

 - Remove cold, wet clothes.

 - Put on dry clothing—made of moisture-wicking fabrics, such as wool, polyester, or nylon (not cotton)—that insulates well.
 Cover your head.

 - If dry clothing is not immediately available, you can try to get warm by making skin-to-skin contact.
 After removing wet clothes, wrap a blanket or sleeping bag around you and another person and allow body heat to rewarm you.

 - Warm up under a heated blanket, if available.

 - Move around, but don't be so active that you sweat.

 Whirl your arms around like a windmill to get your blood moving and warm you up.
 Activity makes body heat and improves blood flow.
 Sweating should be avoided because it cools the body.